Alicepinch/everything-vegan/README.md

 <details><summary>Colour Scheme</summary>
 <p>

 The main colour's chosen for the website are black and white.
-As users are able to upload their own photos for the recipes I wanted to insure there wouldn't be any major contrasts in colours therefore opted for black and white.
+As users are able to upload their own photos for the recipes I wanted to ensure there wouldn't be any major contrasts in colours so opted for black and white.
 For links and the hover colour for the Navigation bar I chose a green colour.
 This was due to wanting to include the colour that is mostly associted with veganism but not overusing it on the website.
 For links and buttons throughout a grey colour has been used as this complimented the black and white well.
 Lastly, for flash messages on the login, register and update user pages a red colour has been used so that the messages stand out to the customer.
 Below is the colour palette used:

 ![Colour Palette](/docs/readme/eating-vegan-colour-palette.jpg)